Straight Outta Compton (film): Casting

 Casting calls began in the middle of 2010.
 There had been rumors of Lil Eazy-E playing his late father Eazy-E, and Ice Cube's son and fellow rapper O'Shea Jackson Jr. playing his father as well.
 Ice Cube said of the movie, "We're taking it to the nooks and crannies, I think deeper than any other article or documentary on the group," he said.
 "These are the intimate conversations that helped forge N.W.A.
-To me, I think it's interesting to anybody who loves that era and I don't know any other movie where you can mix Gangster Rap, the F.B.I., L.A.
-Riots, HIV, and fucking feuding with each other.
+To me, I think it's interesting to anybody who loves that era and I don't know any other movie where you can mix gangster rap, the FBI, L.A. riots, HIV, and fucking feuding with each other.
 This movie has everything from Daryl Gates and the battering ram."

 On February 21, 2014, director Gray announced a March 9, 2014 open casting call for the film in Gardena, California, via his Twitter account.
 There were also open casting calls in Atlanta and Chicago.
 Rapper YG auditioned to play MC Ren in the film.
 The project was scheduled to start filming in April 2014, but was pushed back due to casting delays.

-On June 18, 2014, Universal officially announced that the N.W.A biopic Straight Outta Compton would be released theatrically on August 14, 2015.
+On June 18, 2014, Universal officially announced that the film would be released theatrically on August 14, 2015.
 It was also confirmed that Ice Cube's son, O'Shea Jackson Jr., would play a younger version of his father in the film.
 O'Shea Jr. joined Jason Mitchell and Corey Hawkins who portrayed group members Eazy-E and Dr. Dre respectively.
 In early July 2014, casting directors for the film issued a casting call for extras and vintage cars in the Los Angeles area.
 The casting call release stated that filming would begin in August 2014.
 In July 2014, it was confirmed Aldis Hodge would portray MC Ren and Neil Brown Jr. would play DJ Yella.
 On August 15, 2014, Paul Giamatti joined the cast to play N.W.A's manager Jerry Heller.
 On August 26, 2014, LaKeith Stanfield joined the cast to play Snoop Dogg.

 On June 16, 2015, Ice Cube revealed that a "Tupac scene" had been shot for the film.
 Entertainment Weekly reported that the role of Tupac Shakur in the film would be played by newcomer Marcc Rose who was once rumored to be cast by John Singleton in his unmade Tupac biopic.
-Rose later reprised the role of Tupac in the first and only season of the true crime drama series Unsolved.
+Rose later reprised the role of Shakur in the first and only season of the true crime drama series Unsolved.